Skip to content

 Key takeaways

-To claim life insurance you’ll need the deceased’s name, policy number, cause of death, and your relationship to the deceased
+• To claim on a life insurance policy, you’ll need to contact the insurer, complete a form, provide the deceased’s name, policy details, cause of death, and your relationship to the deceased

-Claims are prioritised and often settled within a month if documentation is complete
+• Claims are often settled within a month provided all required documentation is submitted

 When you are ready to claim, the first step is to contact the life insurance provider.
-You should find the relevant details in the deceased’s life insurance documents.
-Most insurers now allow you to start the claims process through their website.
+You should find the relevant details in the deceased’s policy documents.
+Most insurers now allow you to start the claims process online.

-According to the Association of British Insurers (ABI), the vast majority of claims—approximately 98%—are paid out, which should offer some reassurance.
+According to the Association of British Insurers (ABI), the vast majority of claims – 96.5% of new life insurance claims – were paid in 2024, which should offer some reassurance^

-What details do you need for a claim?
+What details do I need for a claim?

 When making a claim, you'll need to provide specific details, including the following: